 - Press the right arrow to open a sub-menu, and press the down arrow to explore options in the sub-menu.

 Editing and formatting basics

-To explore the formatting styles that you can apply within your drawing, open the Format menu in the application menu bar.
-You can also use Drawings shortcuts to change styles.
+To explore the formatting styles that you can apply, open the Format menu in the menu bar:

 Learn more about how to create, edit, and format drawings.

 Add alt text